 Guests have the opportunity to trace the steps of Wilde, through the Paris that was the end of the 19th century, by means of a guided tour offered by Wilde historian and biographer, Dominique Vibrac, followed by an enchanting lunch or afternoon tea in the hotel.

-Recently remodeled by the renowned designer Jacques Garcia, it is home to the acclaimed one Michelin star restaurant, Le Restaurant, headed by the young chef, Julien Montbabut.
+Remodeled by the renowned designer Jacques Garcia, it is home to the acclaimed one Michelin star restaurant, Le Restaurant, headed by the young chef, Julien Montbabut.
 In addition there is the distinguished bar, Le Bar, where you can drink some of the most appetizing cocktails in Paris.

 The rooms at L’Hotel Paris reflect a sophisticated preference for retaining a traditional style.
 A spiral staircase leads up to six opulent floors where rooms and suites can be found, each decorated with luxurious fabrics and original artwork.